SlippyKorny/nn_classification_benchmark/README.md

 # cnn_benchmark

-A simple benchmark of a couple of convolutional neural networks in a binary classification problem.
+A simple benchmark of a couple of convolutional neural network models.